C-Chads/tinygl/README.md

 * the X dimension of the rendering window with must be a multiple of 4.

-* Line and point rendering have no blending.
-Point rendering is planned to be updated but line rendering is a secondary priority.
-(Games don't use wireframe rendering very much- but point rendering is useful for fast point sprites)
+* Line rendering is not blended

+* The ARB extension for point sprite size attenuation is not enabled.

+* Point smoothing is not implemented, points are always squares of a solid color.

 * <Undocumented limitations that have not been tested>